mdtmattos/playwright_accessibilityTest_AI/README.md

 In this file, insert your tokens and rename the file to .env ( remove the “_example” ) and keep this file in the root of the project.

+## 🌐 To use other url to check

+In the accessibilityTest.spec.ts file in the test, on line 146 just change it to the desired url.

 ## 🚀 Running Tests

 To execute the accessibility tests, use the command: